Home|News|Factoring: the preferred method of financing for growing companies and those under LBO

 Factoring is a bottom-line financing tool, how is this of interest to investment funds?

-G. du H. Companies under LBO more often than not have confirmed credit lines (RCF: revolving credit facilities) to be able to withstand any potential cashflow requirements.
-These lines are limited in their amount and always have a clause (covenant) which requires early repayment in the event of any difficulties.
-Even in case of financial difficulties, factoring always remains operational.
+G. du H. Companies under LBO more often than not have confirmed credit lines (RCF, or: revolving credit facilities) to be able to withstand any potential cashflow requirements.
+These lines are limited in their amount and always have a clause (covenant) requiring early repayment in the event of any difficulties.
+Even in the event of financial difficulties, factoring always remains operational.
 Moreover, with non-recourse factoring, it does not affect debt levels.
 This, consequently, allows companies to increase their cashflow whilst improving their financial situation.
-An increasing number of Private Equity firms want their holdings to use factoring.
+An increasing number of private equity firms want their holdings to use factoring.

-T. R. The subject of factoring is generally considered ahead of an acquisition so as to be set up within a month following closing.
+T. R. The subject of factoring is generally considered ahead of an acquisition, so as to be set up within a month following closing.
 We have previously negotiated this just after signing for an initial financing available on the same day as the closing.
-Often, it is implemented to finance external growth operations, to participating in company refinancing or even to facilitate dividend payments.
+Often, it is implemented to finance external growth operations, to participate in company refinancing or even to facilitate dividend payments.

 Are you able to discuss any recent deals?